bottlerocket-os/twoliter/docs/design/README.md

 bottlerocket-sdk = "0.50.0"
 ```

-At this point Twoliter will build a package that represents the maintainers top level dependencies.
+At this point, Twoliter will build a package that represents the maintainer's top level dependencies.

 ```toml
 [dependencies]